Brian Hardin: Gun rights

+Worker's rights

 Hardin has pro-business political positions.
 He believes in shrinking work regulations.

-Hardin is pro-life and "respects life from conception".
-He supports the first amendment and wants to "Grow the freedom of religion and shrink the freedom from religion".
-He supports the second amendment.
+Education

 In regards to K-12 education, Hardin believes in shrinking government influence and teacher's unions influence in education.
 He also wants to establish "moral training based on principles established by God" for teachers.
 In addition, he wants to "shrink indoctrination of Critical Race Theory – overt or veiled, as well as gender-bending studies which divide instead of unite."